victorskl/node-tute/README.md

 ### Getting started

 - Installing Node.js [using NVM](https://github.com/nvm-sh/nvm).
 This should usually install [NPM package management](https://docs.npmjs.com/about-npm/) tooling as part of [the Node.js development stack](https://stackoverflow.com/questions/41675848/what-is-the-difference-between-node-js-runtime-and-npm-package-manager-options-w/41676076) distribution.
-So, make sure, you have `node` and `npm` commands available in your terminal.
+So, make sure, you have `node` and `npm` commands available in your shell.

 #### Hello from server-side javascript!